reddevil115/BaseSticksProject/README.md

 This project is a game which is fusion between Korean traditional board game called "Yutnori" and Baseball.

- - Thie project is just uploaded at Google Play Store now.
+ - This project is just uploaded at Google Play Store now.

    https://play.google.com/store/apps/details?id=com.teamfiftyseven.basesticks